pachyderm/pachyderm/packages/components/README.md

 Any time you merge something to master and it contains an update to the component library, the docs will be automatically built and publish to netlify.

+### Adding Icons
+1. We typically export our own icons created in-house.
+Most commonly, we have access to a raw SVG created from Sketch.
+2. Pass the SVG through [SVGO](https://jakearchibald.github.io/svgomg/) with default settings.
+3. Add the Icon under the `SVG` component and update `index.ts` and `Svg.stories.tsx` as appropriate.
+4. Make sure the icon inherits colors from its parents using the `fill="currentcolor"` property.
+5. Make sure there are no potential conflicting SVG ids such as `id="a"` or `id="#b"`.
+In that case, rename them to something unique to the new SVG.